Enerzed/pg_ac/README.md

 # Features

-✅ Build automata from tsvector or text[]
+✅ Build automatons from tsvector or text[]

 ✅ Search using plain text or tsquery with boolean operators (AND, OR, NOT)